M

 A TEFL/TESOL certification

-Another option is to take the Master Certificate + Teaching English Online Bundle, a comprehensive, 240-hour certification that qualifies you to teach both online and abroad.
+Another option is to take the Master TEFL Certificate + Teaching English Online Bundle, a comprehensive, 240-hour certification that qualifies you to teach both online and abroad.

 A bachelor’s degree